vas3k/GodMode2/README.md

 ## Plans and TODO

 - [x] Buy more beer
-- [ ] Make deletion action instead of view
+- [ ] Write tests? whahaha
-- [ ] Get rid of database field in admin models — table is enough
+- [ ] Make deletion as an action instead of view
-- [ ] Tests? whahaha
+- [ ] Get rid of database field in admin models — table should be enough
 - [ ] Fix HTML/CSS bugs (maybe with a redesign)
 - [ ] Make Widgets Great Again (+sexy appearance)
 - [ ] Support default values from more database drivers